SuchiiJain/CS4485_Capstone/Readme.md

 Notes:
 - For development inside this repository, the local workflow can use `uses: ./`.
 - For external repositories, use `uses: SuchiiJain/CS4485_Capstone@main` (or a release tag when available).
+- To test the AI integration, point the workflow at `uses: SuchiiJain/CS4485_Capstone@ai-integration`.

 ### 4) Deploy the Cloud Function